 Developer BiographyDALLAS SNELL

-With 29 years experience, Dallas is a veteran of the gaming industry.
-He published his first game, The Quest, in 1983, and a few years later co-founded the Austin studio of Origin Systems with Richard Garriott.
+With over 30 years experience, Dallas is a veteran of the video gaming industry.
+He published his first game, The Quest, in 1983, and a few years later co-founded the Austin studio of Origin Systems with Robert and Richard Garriott.
 At Origin, he produced/executive-produced 30+ original games, including such best-sellers as the Ultima and Wing Commander series.
-In 1993, Dallas became the first General Manger of the Origin division after their acquisition by EA.
+In 1993, Dallas became the General Manger of the Origin division after their acquisition by Electronic Arts (EA).
 In 2006, he joined NCsoft as Business Development Director, and in 2009, co-founded Portalarium, Inc. to provide online social games, virtual worlds, services, and learning environments that foster community, learning, goodwill, and people playing together.
+In 2017, Dallas became a Mentor at the Capital Factory, an Austin-based technology startup incubator, providing guidance to startups regarding company culture & mission, product development, operations, and funding.

-With twenty-nine years experience in game development and publishing, Dallas Snell is a veteran (i.e. old-timer) of the computer and video game industry.
+With over thirty years experience in game development and publishing, Dallas Snell is a veteran of the computer and video game industry.
 Dallas got his first computer in 1980, an Apple II+ system, while working as a field engineer for Brown & Root Construction.
 Within months he was leasing the computer system, along with specially designed engineering software he developed, to Brown & Root.

 Dallas left Brown & Root in May 1982 to become a freelance game developer.
 His first game was the Apple II graphic adventure, The Quest.
 Managing the efforts of co-designer and artist, Joe Toler, and the programming assistance of Joel Rea, The Quest was published through Penguin Software in July 1983.
 The Quest then went on to become Penguin's fastest selling game and topped the charts as the #1 adventure game for the Apple II market.
 Ring Quest, also published by Penguin Software, in March 1985, followed up The Quest.